Protesters cause part of Houston Ship Channel to close

 Harris County Sheriff Ed Gonzalez says they and other public safety partners are monitoring the situation.

-The Port of Houston says the 52-mile ship channel is home to the largest petrochemical complex in the U.S.
+The Port of Houston, located along the ship channel, is home to the largest petrochemical complex in the U.S.

 Information from: Houston Chronicle, http://www.houstonchronicle.com